waweru12/pig-dice-project/README.md

 # Rules

-    The rules are simple.
+    -The rules are simple.
 Two players will compete.
 The first player to reach 100 points or more is the winner

-    When it is your turn, you roll.
+    -When it is your turn, you roll.
 If you get a Pig-Out or an Oinker/one, then you pass the pigs onto the next player.

-    If you get anything else, you may decide to roll again or pass the pigs.
+    -If you get anything else, you may decide to roll again or pass the pigs.

-    If you keep rolling again, you accumulate points to add to your bank but if you get a Pig-Out, then all your points accumulated this turn are nullified.
+    -If you keep rolling again, you accumulate points to add to your bank but if you get a Pig-Out, then all your points accumulated this turn are nullified.

 # Technologies Used

-    HTML
-    CSS
-    Bootstrap
-    javascript
+    -HTML
+    -CSS
+    -Bootstrap
+    -javascript

+# Setup and Installation

+Make sure you have git installed.
+On the terminal, navigate to your workspace directory and run